Double Rush: Production

 After seven seasons portraying house painter Eldin Bernecky on Murphy Brown from 1988 to 1994, Robert Pastorelli left the series to star in his own show, Double Rush.
 Diane English and Stephen Nathan co-created the show, and were its executive producers.
 Michael Lembeck directed its episodes.
+Spike Jonze filmed the opening credits sequence.

 Reception

 In a January 3, 1995, review in Variety, Todd Everett described Double Rush as an "amiable new sitcom" which lacked originality because of its obvious similarities to Taxi and Cheers, and which had a collection of characters familiar to television viewers; for example, he noted that the Zoe Fuller character bore a strong resemblance to Diane Chambers on Cheers.
 Everett described Lembeck as a canny director and the writing of the first episode as skillful in its development of characters without overcrowding the plot, but doubted Double Rush′s ability to succeed in the same time slot as ABC′s Roseanne.